PiesNBars/Scattershot/README.md

 Uh, everything's under control.
 Situation normal.
+We're fine here, we're all fine...
+How are you?